 We want to make your visit as enjoyable and as stress-free as possible.

 From the entrance on Cambridge Street, there is level access to our Box Office, and lift access to the Café Bar and theatre spaces downstairs.
-(If you require lift access to our theatre spaces, please find one of our friendly Front of House staff, who will accompany you to the theatre.)
+If you require lift access to our theatre spaces, please notify the Box Office when making your booking on 0131 228 1404 or firstname.lastname@example.org and find one of our friendly Front of House staff on arrival, who will accompany you down to the café and theatre levels.

 We have accessible toilets on both levels, including gender-neutral toilets.
 Everyone is free to use the toilet that best suits their gender identity.

 Guide dogs and hearing dogs are always welcome.

 Artlink offers a companion service for people who have difficulty attending performances on their own.
 For more information please phone Artlink on 0131 229 3555 or visit artlinkedinburgh.co.uk.

 There are wheelchair spaces available in both theatre spaces - please reserve when making your booking.
 Easily accessible seating can be reserved for audience members who prefer to transfer from a wheelchair to a seat.
 We have two wheelchairs available for visitors' use.